tmgthb/Autonomous-Agents/README.md

 - Definition does not highlight any human congitive capabilities like search planning, perception etc.
 - The level of independence and automatization are controversial from user experience perspective.

+Alternative definition uses:

+- [Agent AI](#agentbasedai) term is defined: "...as a class of interactive systems that can perceive visual stimuli, language inputs, and other environmentally grounded data, and can produce meaningful embodied actions."

 ---